Gustavus Hume: Career

+Hume was one of 49 physicians and chirurgeons who declared their public support for the construction of a Publick Bath in Dublin in May 1771 and named Achmet Borumborad as a well qualified individual for carrying such a scheme into existence.

 Hume was an early member of the Board of Examiners for Surgeons to County Infirmaries.
 He did not join the Dublin Society of Surgeons, but was one of the censors named in the first charter of the Royal College of Surgeons of Ireland.
 In 1791, he and Clement Archer jointly became State Surgeon in succession to John Neill.

 Together with Dr Adrien, Hume examined the body of the journalist William Jackson in the dock of the King's Bench, Christ Church, on May Day 1795, after Jackson died from poisoning while awaiting sentencing for high treason.

 Hume was president of the RCSI only from January to 4 May 1795, resigning on that date for reasons that are unknown but which Cameron writes probably related to the case of the former member of the society, Frederick Drury, who was expelled for giving false testimony in court.
 Drury sued for reinstatement and failed but significant legal costs were incurred which the society tried to recover from Drury.
 Vice President Clement Archer was elected in Hume's place.

 Hume's medical writings were on the subjects of the diseases of children, angina pectoris, cowpox, and gout.

 Building

 Hume built a number of houses.
 In 1770, he built number 5 Ely Row (previously Hume Row).

-He built a mansion in Merrion Square, east, which was later divided into two large houses, in one of which Sir John Banks, physician to Queen Victoria, lived.
+He built a mansion in Merrion Square to a design by Samuel Sproule, which was later divided into two large houses, in one of which Sir John Banks, physician to Queen Victoria, lived.
+The building has since been converted back into a single property and houses the Irish Architectural Archive.

 He built a home for himself at 63 Dawson Street in which he died.
 In 1775, John Gilborne wrote of Hume: